Where to Live in Giessen

 Student halls of residence for non-exchange students:

-If you wish to rent a room in a hall of residence, but are NOT coming to Giessen on an exchange program, you must submit your application directly to Student Affairs (the Studentenwerk), which has at its disposal accommodation for over 2,500 students in 10 halls of residence and apartment buildings spread throughout Giessen, Fulda, and Friedberg.
+If you wish to rent a room in a hall of residence, but are NOT coming to Giessen on an exchange program, you must submit your application directly to Student Affairs (the Studentenwerk), which has at its disposal accommodation for about 3,500 students in 18 halls of residence and apartment buildings spread throughout Giessen, Fulda, and Friedberg.

 When applying for a place in a hall of residence, you must submit the following documents to Student Affairs: